Ask - /faq/913/Go back a step

 - Select 'Request for Commonwealth Support and HECS-HELP'.

 Detailed information about eligibility for HECS-HELP is available from the Study Assist website.

 Combined HELP limit

-Detailed information about the combined HELP limit is available from the Study Assist website
+Detailed information about the combined HELP limit, including what loans are included in the limit, is available from the Study Assist website.